Nablus, Palestine / April 2016

 - A significant decrease in negative behaviours after a 1-month trial of sensory-focused computer-generated learning sessions.

-Study results were presented at the conference Autism Spectrum Disorder: Evidence Based Practices in Palestine, organized by the NCI on April 7th, 2016.
+Study results were presented by NSCI staff at the conference Autism Spectrum Disorder: Evidence Based Practices in Palestine, organized by the NCI on April 7th, 2016 at Najah National University.

 - Dr. Zaher Nazzal, Head of NCI